• Skip to primary navigation

 How to Make Honey-Mustard Confit Lamb Shoulder

-1. Brush the honey-mustard mixture all over the lamb shoulder.
+• In a small bowl, mix Dijon mustard and honey.
+Brush this mixture all over the lamb shoulder.

-1. Roast in preheated oven for about 4 hours or until tender and easily pulled apart with a fork.
+• Place in preheated oven and cook for about 4 hours or until meat is fork-tender.

-Once cooked, remove from oven and let rest for at least 15 minutes before slicing.
-Serve with your favorite sides for a complete meal!
+• Once done, remove from oven and let rest for at least 15 minutes before slicing.

 How to Serve Honey-Mustard Confit Lamb Shoulder

-• Garlic Mashed Potatoes – Creamy mashed potatoes infused with garlic for an extra kick.
+• Garlic Mashed Potatoes: Infuse mashed potatoes with roasted garlic for an extra layer of flavor.

 How to Perfect Honey-Mustard Confit Lamb Shoulder

-• Choose Quality Meat – Select fresh lamb shoulder for optimal flavor and tenderness.
+• Use Quality Lamb: Select fresh, high-quality lamb shoulder for the best flavor and texture.

 Best Side Dishes for Honey-Mustard Confit Lamb Shoulder